Best Cozumel Sunsets

-Every night, no matter what, I found myself pulled outside to witness the repeatedly spectacular Cozumel sunsets.
+Every night, no matter what, I found myself drawn outside to witness the spectacular Cozumel sunsets.
 I’ve never seen anything like it.
-For one month, night after night, I was witness to one spectacular, stunning sunset after another.
+For one month, night after night, I witnessed one phenomenal sunset after another.

-Below, we’re going to take a little photo tour around town to some of the places I’ve listed on the map above.
-Many shots I simply captured while walking along the main boardwalk.
-Our tour will start just north of town, & from there, we’ll work our way south.
+Below, we’ll take a little photo tour around town to some of the places listed on the map above.
+Our tour starts just north of town, & from there, we’ll work our way south.

 The Locals-Only Spot

-Our first sunset stop is only a few minutes away from town, but feels miles away.
-I call this the “locals only” spot, because if you find your way there at sunset time, you’ll likely see a bunch of locals cliff-diving & hanging out along a rocky wall, watching the sunset & shooting the shit.
-This spot is about a 5-minute drive north of town, past the Cozumel’s International Airport.
-You’ve got to take a little dirt path down to this spot, & head thru a few bushes ~ then you’ll end up at a long, rock wall with a long ledge.
-Climb on up, join the locals, & cliff dive if you dare.
+Our first sunset stop is just a few minutes from town, but it feels miles away.
+I call this the “Locals-Only” spot, because if you end up there at sunset, you’ll find a bunch of locals cliff-diving & hanging out along a rocky wall, watching the sunset & shooting the shit.
+This spot is a 5-minute drive north of town, past Cozumel’s International Airport.
+You’ve got to take a little dirt path down to this spot, & head thru a few bushes ~ then you’ll end up at a long, rock wall with a ledge.
+Climb up, join the locals, & cliff dive if you dare.

 Along the Promenade…

 Now let’s walk along the main drag ~ but on the ocean side, so as not to be bothered by shopkeepers.
-If you start near the International Airport & head south, you’ll come across interesting fountains & statues ~ all of which make great backdrops for the sunset.
+If you start near the International Airport & head south, you’ll come across interesting fountains & statues ~ which make great backdrops for sunset shots.
 Head south & take photos at your leisure while the sun sinks.

 Next Stop ~ El Palomar

-El Palomar is a restaurant & bar set in one of Cozumel’s oldest, loveliest buildings, and is about a 5-minute walk north of the main ferry terminal.
-You’ll know you’ve reached El Palomar when you see a graceful white building & a huge, wrap-around porch that simply beckons you to come up & have a drink.
-And their margaritas are the best in town: good tequila with fresh lime juice ~ no sweet & sour bullshit going on here!
-Grab a margarita here & enjoy the sunset from the porch, or take it to-go for your sunset stroll.
+El Palomar is a restaurant & bar set in one of Cozumel’s oldest, loveliest buildings, about a 5-minute walk north of the main ferry terminal.
+You’ll know you’ve reached El Palomar when you see a graceful white building with a huge, wrap-around porch, that simply beckons you to come up & have a drink.
+Their margaritas are the best in town: top-flight tequila with fresh lime juice ~ no sweet & sour B.S. here!
+Grab a margarita & enjoy the sunset from the porch, or take it to-go for your sunset stroll.

 Sunset at the Ferry Terminal

-Jeannie’s is a popular restaurant, about a 10-minute walk south of the ferry terminal, where I captured some of my favorite sunset pictures of the entire trip.
-And the good news is: Jeannie’s is typically busy at lunch (with the cruise ship crowd), & much quieter at sunset time (after most cruise ships have left).
-Which makes it heaven for YOU ~ & the perfect place to get some amazing sunset shots.
+Jeannie’s is a popular restaurant, & a 10-minute walk south of the ferry terminal, where I captured my favorite photos of the trip.
+And the good news: Jeannie’s is typically busy at lunch (with the cruise ship crowd), & much quieter at sunset (when most cruise ships have left).
+Which makes it heaven for YOU ~ & the perfect place to capture amazing sunset shots.

 Sunset after the Storm

-Turquoise Bar, across from Hog’s Town Dive Shop & a 30-minute walk south of town, has great Moscow mules, swings, & the perfect vantage point to watch some amazing Cozumel sunsets.
-Like most places in Cozumel, they’re busier during the day ~ but at sunset time, you can eat & drink in peace, minus the majority of tourists.
+Turquoise Bar, across from Villablanca Garden Resort, & a 30-minute walk south of town, has great Moscow mules, swings, & a perfect vantage point for sunset viewing.
+Like most places in Cozumel, they’re busier during the day ~ but at sunset, you can eat & drink in peace, minus the majority of tourists.

 Have you been to Cozumel?
-Did you visit as part of a cruise, or did you actually stay longer than a night or two?
-Did you end up loving it as much as I did?
-Let me know your experience of Cozumel & if you caught any crazy Cozumel sunsets in the comments below!
+Did you visit as part of a cruise, or did you stay longer than a night or two?
+Let me know your experience of the island & if you managed to catch any crazy Cozumel sunsets in the comments below!